IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_groups.html.markdown

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `id` - (String) The unique identifier of the dedicated host group collection.
-- `host_groups` - (String) Collection of dedicated host groups.
+- `host_groups` - (List) Collection of dedicated host groups.

   Nested scheme for `host_groups`:
   - `class` - (String) The dedicated host profile class for hosts in this group.
   - `created_at` - (Timestamp) The date and time that the dedicated host group was created.
   - `crn` - (String) The CRN for this dedicated host group.
-  - `dedicated_hosts` - (String) The dedicated hosts that are in this dedicated host group.
+  - `dedicated_hosts` - (List) The dedicated hosts that are in this dedicated host group.

     Nested scheme for `dedicated_hosts`:
     - `crn` - (String) The CRN for this dedicated host.
-    - `deleted` - (String) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.
+    - `deleted` - (List) If present, this property indicates the referenced resource has been deleted and providessome supplementary information.

       Nested scheme for `deleted`:
       - `more_info` - (String) Link to documentation about deleted resources.